sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 Velja benefits:

 - Free
-- It can [open links to certain services](https://twitter.com/sindresorhus/status/1519020970027401216) in their desktop app (Zoom, Microsoft Teams, Figma, etc.)
 - It can open Google Meet links in Chrome without any manual setup
+- It can open Mastodon links directly in a native Mastodon app
+- It can [open links to certain services](https://twitter.com/sindresorhus/status/1519020970027401216) in their desktop app (Zoom, Microsoft Teams, Figma, etc.) without any manual setup and without those apps supporting such links directly
 - Browser profile support
 - More advanced custom rules, like the ability to open a certain link based on what app the link was clicked in
 - Expands [short URLs](https://en.wikipedia.org/wiki/URL_shortening) for better matching
+- Can show the icon of the active default browser in the menu bar
 - Removes tracking parameters on clicked and copied links
 - macOS-like user interface (Bumpr has a custom non-macOS-like user interface)
 - You can open copied links from the menu bar menu